 Lizzie Campbell began with Benjamin's Big Band nearing the end of 2013 as a featured vocalist.
 Lizzie has been singing since she was a little girl, with the help of professional musician and big brother Nic Campbell (saxophonist in BBB).
 Singing for her HSC, Valedictory and End of School Assembly in Year 12, this is where she started to undertake singing seriously.
 With Benjamin's giving her the step in the right direction, Lizzie is now involved in a trio singing contemporary hits around Sydney and keen on furthering her singing aspirations.

-Emma Harsanyi has been with Benjamin's Big Band for 4 years and is one of their regularly featured vocalists.
+Emma Harsanyi was with Benjamin's Big Band for 4 years and was one of their regularly featured vocalists.
 She began playing the clarinet in year 3, and began on the baritone saxophone in year 8 at Killara High School.
 Emma has also performed in Joseph and the Technicolour Dreamcoat with the north shore based company Penny Presents and A Christmas Spectacular with Willoughby Theatre Company.
 She is currently studying Event Management at the International College of Management in Manly.

 Sharmini Thomas joined BBB in 2009 after being discovered at the Sydney Opera House.
 Since then she has entertained thousands of people around Sydney and Australia as one of BBB's featured vocalists.

-Avalon Langdon has only been singing for about 18 months and yet already she is emerging as a new strong young talent.
-Currently a year 11 student at Pymble Ladies College she is a recent addition to Benjamin’s Big Band, and has already made an impression on a number of large audiences around Sydney, including the Manly Jazz Festival and the Sydney School Spectacular at the Sydney Entertainment Centre this year.
+Avalon Langdon had only been singing for about 18 months when she joined Benjamins and yet already she is emerging as a new strong young talent.
+During her time at Benjamin’s Big Band she made an impression on a number of large audiences around Sydney, including the Manly Jazz Festival and the Sydney School Spectacular at the Sydney Entertainment Centre this year.